To catch news and updates for the entire Concordia community, follow Concordia University on Facebook

 Orientation is designed to help students from all faculties dive into the university experience, meet other new students, and build up study strategies needed for a smooth start.
-The university-wide Orientation generally takes place just before classes start and is currently offered entirely online.
+The university-wide Orientation generally takes place just before classes start.

 Some academic departments host program-specific information sessions to give new students detailed instructions, a chance to meet their staff or professors and often see the facilities they will be using before classes start.
 If your department does this, you will receive a specific email invitation.

 We encourage you to participate in as many events as you can to get the full orientation experience.
-If you need more individualized support with the transition to Concordia, try the MAP to Success or University 101 sessions hosted by our first-year support counsellor.
-You can also connect with student mentors on the Welcome Crew at any time.
+If you could use more support with the transition to Concordia, connect with Welcome Crew student mentors any time.

 At the start of term, Concordia's student associations organize online welcome events, sometimes referred to as Frosh.
 These focus on meeting and making friends with students from your new faculty through virtual scavenger hunts, talent shows, student club fairs and more.
 Follow your association's social media accounts for details.

-It Takes All Of Us is a mandatory training program that everyone at Concordia, including faculty, completes every year as part of our ongoing efforts to maintain a safe and respectful environment.
+It Takes All Of Us is a sexual violence awareness program that everyone at Concordia, including faculty, completes every year as part of our ongoing efforts to maintain a safe and respectful environment.
 It covers topics such as consent, bystander intervention and supporting survivors.
-All students must complete the training around the middle of their first term.
+You must complete your training within six weeks of starting your first term.

 Access the training or check your completion status via the Mandatory training section of My CU Account in the Student Hub.